DynareJulia/Dynare.jl/doc/src/running-dynare.md

   *Output*

-  Depending on the computing tasks requested in the `.mod` file, executing the `dynare` command will leave variables containing results in the workspace available for further processing.
+  Depending on the computing tasks requested in the `.mod` file, executing the Dynare command will leave variables containing results in the workspace available for further processing.
 More details are given under the relevant computing tasks.
 The `M_`,`oo_`, and `options_` structures are saved in a file called